Run/Debug Configuration: Gradle

-Use this tab to manually disable breakpoints in Gradle scripts.
+Use this tab to configure a debugging process for Gradle scripts.

 If the Let me choose per test option is selected and you decide to debug your test (select Debug 'test name' from the context menu in the gutter), IntelliJ IDEA clears the this option automatically to speed up the debugging process for your test.

 |Debug forked tasks in the same session||When this option is selected the debug process is run under one tab.
 Clear this option if you want to see each debugging process in a separate tab.|

 |Debug all tasks on the execution graph||When you select this option, every task in the execution graph will be debugged.
 For example, all the dependent tasks of the task you are trying to debug.|